throuz/binance-funding-rate-bot/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use it at your own risk.
-Make sure to test thoroughly before using it with real funds.
+Make sure to thoroughly test and validate strategies before using real funds.
 The author is not responsible for any financial losses incurred from using this bot.